 Horatio Curtis was a shipping merchant in the Calcutta trade and later a sugar refiner.
 By 1885, he was agent for the Pacific Guano Company, and from 1891 to 1916, he was president of the Old Boston National Bank.

 On August 15, 1883, he transferred 179 Marlborough into his wife’s name.

 From about 1888, Horatio Curtis’s unmarried twin brothers, Louis and Laurence Curtis, lived with Horatio and Annie Curtis at 179 Marlborough.
 They previously had lived at 45 Mt.
 Vernon.

 Louis Curtis was the Boston agent and subsequently resident partner of the banking firm of Brown Brothers & Co. (later Brown Brothers, Harriman & Co.).
 He married in October of 1890 to Fanny Leland Richardson and they moved to 299 Beacon.

 Laurence Curtis was a stockbroker and investment banker.
 An avid golfer, he founded the United States Golf Association in 1894.
-He continued to live at 179 Marlborough until about 1903, when he purchased and moved to 197 Marlborough.
+He continued to live at 179 Marlborough during the 1902-1903 winter season, but moved thereafter to 197 Marlborough.

 Horatio Curtis died in November of 1922.
 Annie Curtis continued to live at 179 Marlborough until her death in August of 1940.
-She also maintained a summer residence in Nahant.
+She also maintained a home in Nahant.